Moorea. Polynesia, October 2012.

 Moorea, Stunningly Beautiful

-Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
-I apologise for any strange sentences and funny mistakes that may have resulted.
-If you read French, click on the French flag below to access the original, correct text:
+⚠️ This page is an automatic translation of a post originally written in French.
+My apologies for any mistakes or odd phrasing that may have been generated in the process.
+If you read French, please click on the flag below to access the original text:

 I regret that I could only spend two days in Moorea, the island next to Tahiti.
 I loved its steep relief and its luxuriant vegetation, its azure lagoon and the mythical Cook Bay.